 Beyond their individual achievements, Black/African American women leaders understand the power of preparing the next generation to build on their success.
 In that spirit, below several executives from Merrill and elsewhere offer tips that can help as you reach for your career goals.

-“As an African American woman, you may be faced with challenges along the way that will require you to take extra steps in order to be seen, to be heard, to be recognized and to stand out,” says Merrill Financial Advisor Linda Davila.
+“As an African American woman, you may be faced with challenges along the way that will require you to take extra steps in order to be seen, to be heard, to be recognized and to stand out,” says Merrill Wealth Management Advisor Linda Davila.
 “I took a detour from entering law school when Merrill offered me a career in finance, and I never looked back,” she adds.
-Early on, Davila was paired with a senior financial advisor to present a seminar on fixed income, specifically municipal bonds — topics she was still learning about.
+Early on, Davila was paired with a senior financial advisor to present a seminar on fixed income (specifically, municipal bonds), topics she was still learning about.
 “I decided that it was important to be visible, even if I was still learning,” she says.
 “I made sure my senior colleague was ready to fill in the gaps if I didn’t have immediate answers to a question.”

-And yes, sometimes taking a risk means falling on your face, notes Merrill Financial Advisor Nedra Agnew — and that’s okay.
+And yes, sometimes taking a risk means falling on your face, notes Merrill Wealth Management Advisor Nedra Agnew — and that’s okay.
 “Have no fear of failure,” she counsels.
 “What is failure, anyway?
 There’s no such thing.
 If you learn something, you have taken a step forward.”

 And don’t underestimate the value of hard work, says Davila, who made a name for herself by working seven days a week during a two-year training period and graduating six months early.
 “Learn to make sacrifices today and reap the rewards tomorrow.
 That’s how I was recognized for my business acumen.
 Take every opportunity to shore up your credentials, whether it’s through additional training, studying for an advanced degree or achieving professional designations.”